About gold jewellery

 The inclusion of copper results in the soft pink complexion of rose gold while the more unusual colours such as blue and purple can be obtained from the addition of patinas or oxides on the alloy surface.
 Black gold, for example, derives its colour from cobalt oxide.

 The weight of gold is measured in troy ounces (1 troy ounce = 31.1034768 grams), however its purity is measured in ‘carats’.

-‘Caratage’ is the measurement of purity of gold alloyed with other metals.
+‘Caratage’ is the measurement of the purity of gold alloyed with other metals.
 24 carat is pure gold with no other metals.
-Lower caratages contain less gold; 18 carat gold contains 75 per cent gold and 25 per cent other metals, often copper or silver.
+Lower caratages contain less gold; 18-carat gold contains 75 per cent gold and 25 per cent other metals, often copper or silver.